How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 Bangkok International Dental Hospital (BIDH)

-While BIDH can be more expensive than other general dental clinics, the majority of its dental specialists graduated abroad and are professors and lecturers at leading dental schools in Thailand.
+• Qualified specialists: While BIDH can be more expensive than other dental clinics, many of its specialists graduated abroad and are professors and lecturers at many of the top dental schools in Thailand.

-BIDH is also one of the few dental clinics in Thailand with an on-site dental laboratory.
-This means that they can make custom abutments for dental implants and produce exact shade choices for veneers and crowns right away.
+• On-site dental laboratory: BIDH is one of the few dental hospitals in Thailand with an on-site laboratory.
+This allows them to create custom abutments for dental implants and produce exact shade choices for veneers and crowns on the spot.

-This can cut treatment time by days compared to other clinics that have to send this work to third-party dental labs.
+• Less wait times: The on-site dental lab at BIDH also cuts treatment time by days compared to other clinics that send work to third-party labs.

 Learn more: Bangkok International Dental Hospital Review: Why You Should Visit